 Create a Schedule

-While a summer class can offer more flexibility than the rigid structure of the regular school year, a schedule is still important to ensuring your student’s success.
+While a summer class can offer more flexibility than the rigid structure of the regular school year, a schedule is still important to ensure your student’s success.
 The website for the QCSD Cyber Program

 recommends that students and parents work together to come up with regular, specific times when school work will be done.
 Place the schedule somewhere prominent, such as on the front of the refrigerator, to remind parents and the student of when class time should take place.